Qiskit/qiskit/docs/how_to/use_optimizationlevel.rst

 ===========================

 When using :meth:`~qiskit.transpile`, you can specify your backend, which have their own unique properties.
-For example, when :attr:`~qiskit.transpile.optimization_level`l is set to 0, t he coupling map is displayed as **[[0,1],[1,0],[1,2],[2,1]]**.
+For example, when :attr:`~qiskit.transpile.optimization_level` is set to 0, t he coupling map is displayed as **[[0,1],[1,0],[1,2],[2,1]]**.

 .. testcode::